Low Carb Cauliflower Potato Salad (No Mayo)

 • Heat a large skillet or cast iron pan over medium high heat.

-• Add the chopped cauliflower stalks and cook until lightly browned (about 6-7 minutes, stirring occasionally).
+• Add the chopped cauliflower stalks, avocado oil and cook until lightly browned (about 6-7 minutes, stirring occasionally).
 Add 1/2 tsp. of salt.

-• Add 2-3 tbs. of water and cover.
-Cook additional 5 minutes until softened slghtly (don’t allow cauliflower to get too soft)
+• Add 2-3 tablespoons of water and cover.
+Cook additional 5 minutes until softened slightly (don't allow cauliflower to get too soft)

 • Remove cauliflower from heat and make the dressing in a small bowl.